fabian-thomas/rsync-both-remote/README.md

 SSH port forwarding makes sure that your network is secure in the non-direct mode.
 In the direct mode you should be safe since the script uses a password to init the transfer.
 An attacker on your or one of the remote machines is out of the threat model this script protects you against.
-To fix that you could copy the config files, especially the password and secrets files to your home directory instead of copying them to the world readable `/tmp`.
+To fix that you could copy the config files, especially the password and secrets files to your home directory instead of copying them to the world writable `/tmp`.